Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Experiments

 \subsection{Hyperparameter Sensitivity Analysis}

 We further study the sensitivity of a few key parameters by varying each parameter while keeping others constant.
-(1) $D^{h}$ affects the location dependencies, too high or too low will lead to decreased performances.
-The best results were obtained at $D^{h}=1$km on NYC and optimal at $D^{h}=0.1$km on TKY, this is probably because the geographic space and the distance between locations are larger in NYC than in TKY, as in Figure \ref{fig:spatial_appendix}.
-(2) $w^{c}$ A affects the model's attention to history locations.
-The results show an upward and then downward trend as $w^{c}$ rises on both datasets, indicating that both too large and too small dependence on locations in the history trajectory is detrimental to the model's performance.
-(3) $\lambda_{r}$ affects how much activity information is fused in predicting the next location.
-Intuitively, a $\lambda_{r}$ too high would introduce noise, and too low may result in ineffective utilization of activity information.
-The results align with our conjecture that the model achieves optimal performance with $\lambda_{r}$ at 0.6 for both NYC and TKY datasets.
+The results in Figure~\ref{fig:sensitivity} illustrate that the distance threshold $D^{h}$ affects the location dependencies; if the threshold is too high or too low, the prediction performance would be negatively affected.
+The best results are obtained at $D^{h}=1$km for NYC and $D^{h}=0.1$km for TKY, probably due to the higher density in TKY, as shown in Figure~\ref{fig:spatial_appendix}.
+The \textsc{MaHec} hyperparameter $w^{c}$ affects how the model treats the locations a user visited in the past.
+For both datasets, the results show an upward and then downward trend as $w^{c}$ increases, suggesting that a moderate amount of attention to the previously visited locations can produce the best model performance.
+This indicates that striking a balance between exploration and recurrence leads to optimal performance in overall mobility modeling. $\lambda_{r}$ from Eq.~\eqref{eq16} affects how much activity information is fused in predicting the next location.
+Intuitively, a large value of $\lambda_{r}$ would introduce more noise, and a small value may result in ineffective utilization of activity information.
+The results confirm that the model achieves optimal performance with $\lambda_{r}$ at 0.6 for both the NYC and TKY datasets.
+To summarize, the proposed \textsc{Hgarn} model demonstrates robustness across a range of parameter settings, with only small oscillations in performance as parameters vary.
+The results also demonstrate the model’s capacity to balance exploration and recurrence effectively, while integrating activity information, resulting in consistently strong performance across both datasets.